raphCode/master-thesis-muzero/theory.typ

 The MCTS selection phase traverses the tree as usual, until time step $L$, where it reaches a leaf !n that may be expanded (if it is not a !ts).
-During expansion, the new !n corresponding to !s $s_L$ is processed by the #slnet to yield the !n's prior !probs:
+During expansion, the new !n corresponding to !s $s_L$ is processed by the #slnet to yield the prior !probs
 $ P(s_L, a) = #sl (a | s_L) $

-After expansion, the new !n is evaluated using a combination of !mc rollouts and the
+During the MCTS simulation phase, the new !n is evaluated using a combination of !mc rollouts and the #vnet.
-#vnet.
 Specifically, for the !s $s_L$, a rollout until !g end is performed using the #rollnet to yield a !v $z_L$.
 The rollout !v $z_L$ is blended with the !pred from the !vnet, $#v (s_L)$, to the overall